Image Captions are Natural Prompts for Text-to-Image Models: Evaluation

 \subsection{Empirical Analysis}

-In this section, we study the performance gain of CiP by in-depth investigating the generated captions and synthetic images.
+In this section, we study the performance gain of CiP by in-depth investigating the generated captions and images.
 We observe that the main improvement can be attributed to:

-\labelenumi{(\theenumi)} \begin{enumerate}[leftmargin=7mm] \item \textbf{Class-relevant information extraction.} The image captioning exactly extracts class-relevant information, including backgrounds and behaviors.
-For better understanding, we present three captions as follows and highlight the corresponding backgrounds and behaviors in green and red boxes, respectively.
+\labelenumi{(\theenumi)} \begin{enumerate}[leftmargin=7mm] \item \textbf{Class-relevant information extraction.} The image captions exactly extract class-relevant information, including backgrounds and behaviors, from real data.
+For better understanding, we present two captions as follows and highlight the corresponding backgrounds and behaviors in green and red boxes, respectively.

 As demonstrated in the above captions, \texttt{English Springer} and \texttt{tench} are in different backgrounds (snow {\it vs.} aquarium) and show different behaviors (stand {\it vs.} swim).
 According to Table \ref{tab:real_blip}, the core information of real data is precisely captured by captions and well restored by the synthetic images.
-In contrast, the synthetic images generated by basic prompts often show the object in a monotonous manner and lack interactions between different objects.
+In contrast, the synthetic images generated by basic prompts often show the object in a monotonous manner and \textit{lack interactions between different objects or between objects and backgrounds}.
 Consequently, such class-relevant augmentation produced by CiP is more reasonable than augmenting data with class-agnostic backgrounds, which has been observed to marginally increase the training effect of synthetic data \citep{sariyildiz2023fake}.

 \item \textbf{Clarification of polysemy}.
 Some words of class names possess multiple meanings, which impedes the T2I models to understand given class names and consequently induces unfaithful images.
 We provide captions as below and highlight the main object with the blue box, which helps correct the misreading by T2I models.